hpides/Request-Generator/README.md

 ```
 0 might be replaced by the current epoch time in milliseconds.

+## Changing mqtt broker location

+The broker location is per default derived from the application.properties configuration file.
+However, it can be overwritten during run time using --broker-url.
+Refer to --help for documentation.

+## Testing correct syntax
+Request Generator accepts an additional flag --noop.
+If used, it will check if sufficient parameters have been supplied but not run any tests.
+Note that this does not check the validity of supplied parameters, e.g. if passed pathnames exist.

 ## A note on logging
 The default logging level is "info".
 It will provide a lot of output which will slow the application down.
 Feel free to overwrite "logging.level.root=info" in application.properties with "warn" or "error".
 Also, the logging level can be set at run time via the argument "--logging.level.root="error"".